KristianWedberg/sql-batch-insert-performance/readme.md

   ## Instructions

 - At top of `BatchInsert.cs`:
+  - If desired, define ASYNC, BOXEDINTVALUES, PREPARE, and/or TRANSACTION to also test those (I saw no significant difference)
+  - If desired, change `_rowsPerStatements` and `_columnsPerRows` to only run some test cases
   - Set connection strings `_odbcCS` (for the `System.Data.Odbc` provider) and `_sqlClientCS`
     (for the `Microsoft.Data.SqlClient` and `System.Data.SqlClient` providers)
     - Note: It's quite easy to extend the benchmark to other providers and databases
-  - If desired, define ASYNC, PREPARE, and/or TRANSACTION to also test those (I saw no significant difference)
   - If needed, increase/decrease the `_scaleNumberOfStatements` constant to increase/decrease the run time
     of each test case
 - Run.
 On my old desktop this ran in 23 minutes.
 Switch from `Job.ShortRun` to `Job.Dry` to reduce overall